leadr-msu/leadr-msu.github.io/guides/audacity.md

 # Editing and Recording Audio with Audacity

-Created by Daniel Fandino, with contributions by Sara Bijani and Alyssa Lopez and is maintained by LEADR staff(http://leadr.msu.edu/)
+This guide is prepared by Daniel Fandino with contributions by Sara Bijani and Alyssa Lopez, and is maintained by LEADR staff(http://leadr.msu.edu/)

 *Last Updated: 1/24/2022*